 Consequences of NEO Impact

-The first dangerous effect would be the enormous shock wave generated by the impact.
-This would move outwards very rapidly, resulting in scorching hurricane force winds, strong earthquakes and widespread fires.
+The first danger would be from the huge shock wave made by the impact.
+The shock wave would move out from the impact site at very high speeds, carrying a lot of heat with it.
+It could lead to scorching hurricane force winds, strong earthquakes and widespread fires.